lucianoandrade1/Credit-and-Debit-Card-Fraud-Detection/README.md

 7. Fraud Classification:

     This project section presents the models for advanced modeling.
-One can see the performance of four models: Decision Trees, Random Forests, Adaboost, Support Vector Machines, and Artificial Neural Networks.
+One can see the performance of five models: Decision Trees, Random Forests, Adaboost, Support Vector Machines, and Artificial Neural Networks.
 A feature selection is set for all models using a recursive feature elimination with cross-validation based on the Random Forests classifier.
 Next, a pipeline is designed with these steps: feature selection, feature scaling, model hyperparameters optimization, and training.
 To articulate a model evaluation, a performance metric report for each model is presented with accuracy, precision, recall, and f1-score.

+    Models performance after under-sampling balance technique:

     - Decision Trees models: